High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: Introduction

 \section{Introduction}

-There has been a renewed interest in perturbative quantum gravity in part due to recent developments illuminating a relationship between gravity and gauge theory amplitudes \cite{BCJ1, BCJ2} and also because of its relevance in high energy, small angle scattering \cite{thooft, Veneziano, Wells, GGM,Giddings, Schnitzer}.
+There has been a renewed interest in perturbative quantum gravity in part due to recent developments illuminating a relationship between gravity and gauge theory amplitudes \cite{Bern:2008qj, Bern:2010ue}, because of its relevance in high energy, small angle scattering \cite{tHooft:1987vrq, Amati:1987wq, Giudice:2001ce, Giddings:2007bw, DAppollonio:2010krb, Giddings:2011xs, Naculich:2011ry} and for connections to the dynamics revealed in gravitational radiation \cite{TheLIGOScientific:2016agk}.
 The long distance regime of this theory is particularly interesting as quantum gravity has a simpler infrared structure than gauge theories.
-For instance, there is a cancellation of collinear divergences in the former theory but not the latter \cite{Weinberg, Us, Beneke} and the logarithmically divergent soft amplitudes have a ladder like structure.
+For instance, there is a cancellation of collinear divergences of wide-angle scattering amplitudes in the former theory, but not the latter \cite{Weinberg:1965nx, Akhoury:2011kq, Beneke:2012xa} and the logarithmically divergent soft amplitudes have a ladder like structure.